tom-krieger/security_baseline/README.md

 ## Limitations

-CVurrently the module is tested with RedHat 7, CentOS 7, Suse SLES 12 and Ubunto 18.04.
-Other OSes may work but thereÄs no guarantee.
+Currently the module is tested with RedHat 6, 7, 8, CentOS 6, 7, 8, Suse SLES 12 and Ubuntu 18.04.
+Other OSes may work but there's no guarantee.
 If you need your own rules please create Puppet modules and call them from the security baseline module.
 See [extend the security baseline](#extend-the-security-baseline).

 ## Development